-It became halacha that fruit grown before the 15th of Shevat was tithed for the previous year and fruit that came out after that would count for the next year.
-Also, the owner of a fruit tree must wait until the 15th of Shevat passed three times until the fruit could be eaten in any form.
+So, it became the Halacha that fruit grown before the fifteenth of Shevat was tithed for the previous year and fruit that came out after that would count for the next year.
+Also, the owner of a fruit tree must wait until the fifteenth of Shevat passed three times until the fruit could be eaten in any form.

-In conclusion, to us, the rabbis of the Mishna living in Israel at the time of the Temple, for whom halacha is the most important thing, the importance of Tu BiShvat is the role it plays in Jewish law each year.
+So, in conclusion, to us the rabbis of the Mishna, living in Israel at the time of the Temple, for whom the Halacha is the most important thing, the importance of Tu B'Shevat is the role it plays in Jewish law each year.

-Tractate Rosh Hashanah Chapter I; Mishna I:
+Tractate Rosh Hashana Chapter I; Mishna I:

-There are four New Year days: The first of Nissan is New Year for (the ascension of) Kings and for (the regular rotation of) festivals; the first of Elul is New Year for the cattle-tithe, but according to R. Eliezer and R. Simeon, it is on the first of Tishrei.
-The first of Tishrei is New Year's Day, for counting years, and for Sabbatic years and jubilees.
-On the first day of Shevat is the New Year for trees, according to the school of Shammai; but the school of Hillel says it is on the 15th of the same month.

-- · Which of the New Years is also for the purpose of determining the tithe? - · What was the opinion of the school of Shammai regarding the New Year of the trees?
+- •There are four New Year days: The first of Nissan is New Year for (the ascension of) Kings and for (the regular rotation of) festivals; the first of Elul is New Year for the cattle-tithe, but according to R. Eliezer and R. Simeon, it is on the first of Tishri.
+The first of Tishri is New Year's day, for counting years, and for Sabbatic years and jubilees.
+On the first day of Shevat is the New Year for trees, according to the school of Shammai; but the school of Hillel says it is on the fifteenth of the same month. - •Which of the New Years is also for the purpose of determining the tithe? - •What was the opinion of the school of Shammai regarding the New Year of the trees?